- Town Clerk's Office

 Special Events Liquor Permit

 Colorado law requires that a liquor license be issued for the sale and/or service of alcohol to members of the public.
 In addition, a liquor license is required for an event open to the general public that will include the sale/service of alcohol.
 A completed application and required supporting documents must be filed with the Town Clerk’s office.
 Staff will process the application.
-A public hearing will be held before the Local Liquor Authority.
+A public hearing may be held before the Local Liquor Authority.

 Pursuant to the Colorado Liquor Code a “Special Event Permit” may be issued to an organization that: